Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Discussion

 \subsection{Conclusion}

-Steering vectors, as an interpretability-inspired method, represent an effective but lightweight method for adapting large-scale foundation models to user preferences at inference time.
-We find that CAA steering vectors are applicable to free-form adaptive summarization, but their use is governed by a critical trade-off between control efficacy and text quality.
-The combination of steering and prompting appears to provide the most effective balance.
-Our work points towards hybrid methods as a promising path for robustly aligning LLM behavior with user preferences in complex, real-world applications.
+Steering vectors represent a lightweight but effective method for adapting large-scale foundation models to user preferences at inference time.
+We find that difference of means steering vectors are effective at controlling text properties in free-form adaptive summarization, but their use is governed by a critical trade-off between control efficacy and text quality.
+We observe that large steering strengths consistently induce degenerate repetition and factual hallucinations in generated summaries.
+The combination of steering and prompting provides the most effective balance between control and quality.
+Our work points toward hybrid methods as a promising path for efficiently and robustly aligning LLM behavior with user preferences in complex, real-world applications.